AlexThyCoolest/ReviewReader/README.md

 #### Set up a GitHub Codespace

-1. **Open Your Repository**: Go to the GitHub repository where your project is located.
+1. **Open This Repository**: Go to this GitHub repository where my project is located.

 2. **Create a Codespace**:
    - Click on the green "Code" button at the top right of your repository.